joergschultzelutter/core-aprs-client/docs/coreaprssclient_class.md

     # Activate the APRS client
     client.activate_client()

-## `dryrun_testcall` method
+## `dryrun_testcall` function

-This method can be used for offline testing.
+This function can be used for offline testing.
 There will be no data exchange between APRS-IS and the bot.

+Note that this function will not generate actual APRS response messages but will 'only' generate the outgoing message und split it up into 1..n message chunks of up to 67 bytes in length.

 Dryrun code example: